Friederike-dev/MiniDatabase/README.md

 # MiniDatabase
-a simple database address administration
+a simple Java database address administration (with Apache)